rage/programming-23/data/part-12/3-functional-programming.md

 The `map` function executes some operation on each item in an iterable series.
 This sounds a lot like the effect a comprehension has, but the syntax is different.

-Let's assume we have list of strings which we wanted to convert to a list of integers:
+Let's assume we have list of strings which we want to convert into a list of integers:

 ```python
 str_list = ["123","-10", "23", "98", "0", "-110"]